 The problem of ascertaining whether materials actually delivered on the job conform to required standards is handled in different ways in various communities.
-Sometimes grade marks of manufacturing associations may be demanded in the requirements.
+Sometimes grade marks of manufacturing asociations may be demanded in the requirements.
 Local officials frequently demand that brand marks be applied to local products and check conformance to quality by periodical inspection or test.
-Information on more extensive application of methods of identification through labeling may be obtained from the National Bureau of Standards, Washington, D. C., and from the Underwriters Laboratories, Inc., 207 East Ohio Street, Chicago, Ill.
+Information on more extensive application of methods of identification through labeling may be obtained from the National Bureau of Standards, Washington 25, D. C., and from the Underwriters' Laboratories, Inc., 207 East Ohio Street, Chicago 11, Ill.

 Having obtained copies of standards and satisfied itself of their usefulness, the local code committee is confronted with the problem of how to refer to them.
 It is obvious that to print them in their entirety in the code would cause that document to assume huge proportions.
-Since it is impracticable to include them verbatim, the question arises, what is a legal way to make them applicable.
-The problem has engaged the attention of a number of writers who have discussed the difficulties in various jurisdictions.
-Burton [31] has suggested a State enabling act authorizing adoption by reference.
-Miller [29], Irwin [32], and the Committee on Legislation and Administration of the President's Conference on Home Building and Home Ownership [28] have suggested various solutions.
-Moulton [33] has summarized the various methods that have been employed and has discussed the problem in detail.
+Since it is frequently impracticable to include them verbatim, the question arises, what is a legal way to make them applicable.
+The problem has engaged the attention of a number of authorities who have discussed the difficulties in various jurisdictions.
+Burton [34] has suggested a State enabling act authorizing adoption by reference.
+Miller [30] Irwin [35], and the Committee on Legislation and Administration of the President's Conference on Home Building and Home Ownership [29] have suggested various solutions.
+Moulton [36] has summarized the various methods that have been employed and bas discussed the problem in detail.
+The President's Conference on Fire Prevention has given extended consideration to the subject [6].
+More recent discussion appears in a report by a committee of the American Standards Association on model laws and ordinances [37].